vigntom2708/timestamp/README.md

 # timestamp
-freeCodeCamp project to build timestamp microservice
+freeCodeCamp project to build a timestamp microservice